 London: Iohn Hunne .

-The thing to be observed in Harrison's account is that the “mere” English measures (8, 16, 32 gallons) are all integral fractions of a now-forgotten tun of 256 gallons, while the foreign (e.g., wine) measures (3, 63, 84, 126) are integral fractions of a tunne of 252 gallons.
+This pasaage is extremely valuable, as it is one of the few first-person accounts extant on th imact of the wine trade on Engliih fiuid measures.
+In Harrison's account is the “meare” English measures (8, 16, 32 gallons) are all integral fractions of a now-forgotten tun of 256 gallons, while the foreign (e.g., wine) measures (3, 63, 84, 126) are integral fractions of a tunne of 252 gallons.
 Harrison is mistaken about the rundlet coming “from beyond the seas,” since at 18½ gallons it is clearly half a beer barrel, and belongs to the newly-arisen series of beer measures whose introduction he regrets.

 See these statutes: 1 Richard III, chapter 13, 2 Henry VI chapter 14

 15228 Cubic inches, or 8 4/5 cube feet, in one hogshead of beer measure in London, containing 54 gallons.

 13536 Cube inches, or 7 5/6 cube feet, in one hogshead of ale measure in London, containing 48 gals.

 14382 Cube inches, or 8 2/6 cube feet, in one hogshead of beer and ale measure in the country, containing 51 gallons.

 14553 Cube inches, or 8 2/5 cube feet, in one hogshead of wine measure, containing 63 gallons.

 Hoppus's Tables for Measuring, or Practical Measuring Made Easy, by a New Set of Tables...
 A New Edition.